python/cpython/Doc/c-api/exceptions.rst

 .. c:function:: PyObject* PyUnstable_Exc_PrepReraiseStar(PyObject *orig, PyObject *excs)

-   Implements part of the interpreter's implementation of :keyword:`!except*`.
+   Implement part of the interpreter's implementation of :keyword:`!except*`.
    *orig* is the original exception that was caught, and *excs* is the list of the exceptions that need to be raised.
-This list contains the the unhandled part of orig, if any, as well as the exceptions that were raised from the ``except*`` clauses (so they have a different traceback from *orig*) and those that were reraised (and have the same traceback as *orig*).
+This list contains the the unhandled part of *orig*, if any, as well as the exceptions that were raised from the :keyword:`!except*` clauses (so they have a different traceback from *orig*) and those that were reraised (and have the same traceback as *orig*).
    Return the :exc:`ExceptionGroup` that needs to be reraised in the end, or ``None`` if there is nothing to reraise.